Udûn (The Lord of the Rings: The Rings of Power): Music

-McCreary's wife and frequent collaborator, Raya Yarbrough, contributed vocals for Bronwyn and Arondir's theme—singing in Sindarin—for when Bronwyn comforts Theo before the battle and when she is hit by an arrow during it.
-McCreary enjoyed the dramatic irony of having Yarbrough's voice return from the earlier scene as a "musical ghost" in the latter.
-For the sequence where Galadriel and Halbrand chase down Adar on horseback, McCreary wanted to underline the moment's importance by composing a new piece of music rather than using his existing character themes.
-This piece is called "Nolwa Mahtar", which means "Brave Warrior" in the Elvish language Quenya, and includes a choir singing in Quenya.
-He originally intended this to be a one-off track, but McCreary later admitted that he was looking for an opportunity to use it again in future episodes.
+Raya Yarbrough, McCreary's wife and frequent collaborator, contributed vocals for Bronwyn and Arondir's theme—singing in Sindarin—for when Bronwyn comforts Theo before the battle and when she is hit by an arrow during it.
+McCreary enjoyed the dramatic irony of having Yarbrough's voice return as a "musical ghost" for the arrow scene.
+For Galadriel and Halbrand chasing down Adar on horseback, McCreary wanted to underline the moment's importance by composing a new piece of music rather than using his existing character themes.
+This piece is called "Nolwa Mahtar", which means "Brave Warrior" in Quenya, another of Tolkien's Elvish constructed languages.
+It includes a choir singing in Quenya.
+McCreary originally intended this to be a one-off track, but he started looking for an opportunity to use it again in future episodes.
 When Galadriel interrogates Adar and the latter claims to have killed Sauron, McCreary chose to underline the moment with a "huge swell in the orchestra".
 The showrunners asked him to change this to a more subdued moment to keep the focus on Mawle's performance.
 In the following scene, where Galadriel and Halbrand talk, the sound mixing team found that Halbrand's theme was overpowering Vickers's dialogue.
 McCreary solved this by changing the scene's key instrument from a fiddle to a cello, and his team organized a last minute session to record the change.
 To end the episode's score, McCreary composed a "symphonic finale" with a choir singing in Quenya that accompanies the volcanic eruption.

-A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on September 30, 2022.
+A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on September 29, 2022.
 McCreary said the album contained "virtually every second of score" from the episode.
 It was added to other music streaming services after the full first season was released.
 A CD featuring the episode's music is included in a limited edition box set collection for the season from Mondo, Amazon Music, and McCreary's label Sparks & Shadows.
 The box set was released on April 26, 2024, and includes a journal written by McCreary which details the creation of the episode's score.
+All music was composed by Bear McCreary: